FrederikSchaff/PajekFromCpp/README.md

 *If somebody produces a better test model, please let me know so I can add it instead!*

 ### Misc
 The code is provided "as is".
-You may reach out to the author via E-Mail at: [frederik.schaff@fernuni-hagen.de](frederik.schaff@fernuni-hagen.de)
+You may reach out to the author via E-Mail at: [frederik.schaff@rub.de](frederik.schaff@rub.de)

 For further information on Pajek see also: